-Cup with Saucer Featuring a Portrait of Frederick the Great, KPM 1870
+Cup with Saucer and Portrait of Frederick the Great, KPM, 1870

 Royal Porcelain Manufacture of KRM